Instructions for Authors

 - Use Symbol fonts for "±"; "≤" and "≥" (avoid underline).

-References should be numbered consecutively starting from 1.
+References should be numbered consecutively starting from 1, and should be cited in the manuscript by numbers, e.g. [1,2,3], (not cited by author and date).
 One article per reference only (not 1a, 1b, 1c).
-References should cited in the manuscript text by numbers, e.g. [1,2,3], (not cited by author and date).
-Avoid putting personal communications, unpublished observations, conference abstracts or conference papers in references.
-Please do not format references as footnotes.
+Please avoid putting personal communications, unpublished observations, conference abstracts or conference papers in references.
+Do not format references as footnotes.
+Please use plain text in references, no image or math equation.
 A reference style for EndNote may be found here.

 Please note the number of references must not exceed 200 for any article.